dennisXZX/web-developer-notes/Full Stack For Frontend Engineers.md

 `ssh -i ~/.ssh/myPrivateKey USER_NAME@YOUR_SERVER_IP`.
 The `-i` flag here means identity.

-Once you have logged in your server, you can update all your packages by running `apt-get update`.
+Once you have logged in your server (take Ubuntu as an example), you can update all your packages by running `apt update` and `apt upgrade`.

 You can create new user by using `adduser USER_NAME`.
-We can then assign the newly created user `sudo` permission by using `usermod -aG sudo USER_NAME`. `-aG` flag means adding to a group called sudo.
+We can then assign the newly created user `sudo` permission by adding the user to sudo group `usermod -aG sudo USER_NAME`. `-aG` flag means adding to a group called sudo.

 `su USER_NAME` to switch between users. (`su` means switch user, `sudo su` means to switch to root user)

-Now we have a new user, we also need to add the public key to the server.
+Now we have a new user, we need to add the public key to the server.

 ```
 $ cat ~/.ssh/MyPublicKey.pub | ssh $USERNAME@$SERVER_IP "mkdir -p ~/.ssh && cat >> ~/.ssh/authorized_keys"